robwebb72/zip-files-individually/README.md

 # zip-files-individually

-A quick little C# program to zip up each file in a folder in its own zip file.
+A quick little C# program to zip up each file in a folder (depending on the file's extension) in its own zip file.

-## To Dos
+Mainly used for zipping up rom collections for systems like RecalBox or RetroPie.

-- pass in arguments for path and valid extensions should look like `zip-files <extension-list> <path>`
+Usage
-- confirm path is valid directory (if missing, this is an error)
+`ZipFiles <extension-list> <path>`

-- confirm that extensions have been passed in (if missing, this is an error)
+`<extension-list>` a comma seperated list of extensions, only a file with an extension in this list will be zipped `<path>` folder where the files to be zipped are located